FK Inter Bratislava: Inter's fall and re-establishment

 Inter Bratislava won the 1. liga in the 2008–2009 season and was supposed to be promoted to the Slovak top flight.
 However, financial problems of the club led its owner Ľubomír Chrenko to sell Inter's licence to FK Senica in June 2009.
 As a result, players of the senior squad of Inter Bratislava joined Senica, whilst youth teams of Inter were preserved by the Inter Bratislava Civic Association, which had been formed from the Inter Fan Club.

 The senior side was re-established in the 2010–2011 season, playing in the V. liga, i.e. the sixth tier of Slovak football.
 Major changes in the structure of the club were accompanied by Inter's move from the Štadión Pasienky, which had been used by the team since 1967, to the considerably smaller Štadión Drieňová ulica.
 After playing at the Štadión Drieňová ulica for four seasons, the senior team moved to the Štadión ŠKP Inter Dúbravka in the summer of 2014.
 The grounds have a capacity of 10,200.
 Since the season 2015/2016 due to unknown issues the Men team returned to stadium Drieňová ulica and the youth teams remained on Stadium ŠKP Inter Dúbravka.
 In the autumn part of the season 2016/2017 Inter was playing home matches on the stadium in Petržalka on Marie Curie-Skłodowska street (stadium of FC Petržalka akadémia), but in spring 2017 the team moved to the city of Stupava, where the team owners created the training center for Inter.
 The future plans are to return to Bratislava, Stupava serving as the training center.
+Following a fall of from the 2nd Division, Inter collapsed all the way to the IV.
+Liga, from which it has bounced back to the National 3rd Division, with the hopes of getting promoted in the upcoming seasons.

+In 2023, the club has once again returned to their Bratislava stadium - Štadión Pasienky.
+This is only a temporary arrangement for the upcoming 2 seasons, as the area will be used by the developer JTRE to build apartment houses.